Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

     3.- Webhooks: If any health check returns a *Failure* result, this collections will be used to notify the error status.
 (Payload is the json payload and must be escaped.
 For more information see the notifications documentation section)
     4.- MinimumSecondsBetweenFailureNotifications: The minimum seconds between failure notifications to avoid receiver flooding.

 All health checks results are stored into a SqLite database persisted to disk with *healthcheckdb* name.
 This database is created on the WebContentRoot, *HostDefaults.ContentRootKey*, directory by default.
 Optionally you can specify the Sqlite connection string using the setting *HealthCheckDatabaseConnectionString*.
+Environment variables in *HealthCheckDatabaseConnectionString* are automatically expanded, for example, *%APPDATA%\\healthchecksdb*.

 ```json
 {